Borgor-Chefs/CompTIA-Notes/operating systems/macOS/macOS Features.md

 This is probably the single best feature, this is literally a Linux shell but for a mainstream OS.
 It includes the standard Linux utilities along with some other ones.

->The default shell is ZSH, which is pretty fucking sexy.
+>The default shell is ZSH, which is pretty sexy.

 ## Force Quit